ICJIA/icjia-infonet-nuxt3/content/about.md

-  sustainability and growth icjia s next venture is the infonet stepping forward project which aims to build new automated reporting tools including for pmt incorporate more meaningful outcome measures and create a new user interface for prosecution and law enforcement based victim service providers video embed here infonet screenshots lazytabs sectionid screenshots "
+  sustainability and growth icjia s next venture is the infonet stepping forward project which aims to build new automated reporting tools including for pmt incorporate more meaningful outcome measures and create a new user interface for prosecution and law enforcement based victim service providers infonet screenshots lazytabs sectionid screenshots "
 draft: false
 navigation: true
 path: /about